AryamanReddi99/Creature-Forest/README.md

 ![Image1](https://github.com/AryamanReddi99/Creature-Forest/blob/master/Images/variable_plot.png?raw=true)

-Note that increaing the ageing rate of the creatures reduces the predictability of the model.
+Note that increasing the ageing rate of the creatures reduces the predictability of the model.

 ## Theory